solitude-mix/video-parser-miniprogram/README_EN.md

 ## ❓ FAQ

+**Q: Download fails with 403 Forbidden?**
+A: When clicking to download the video, the target website might identify the request and return 403 Forbidden.
+You can copy the download link and open it in your phone's built-in browser to download.

 **Q: Parsing failed with SSL or connection errors?**
 A: This version has optimized SSL verification logic for some network environments.
 If errors persist, check if global proxy software is enabled, try disabling it, or enforce `trust_env=False` in the code.